Isle Royale National Park: Geology

 The island is composed largely of ridges, running roughly southwest-to-northeast.
 The main ridge, Greenstone Ridge, is over 1000 ft in many places.
 Greenstone belts are exposed, with rounded stones of chlorastrolite, also known as greenstone, near and in the lake.

 The two main rock assemblages found on the island include the Portage Lake Volcanics and the Copper Harbor Conglomerate, both Precambrian in age.
 The volcanics are mainly ophitic flood basalts, some 100 individual flows over an accumulated thickness of at least 10,000 feet.
 The conglomerate outcrops on the southwestern portion of the island and consists of sedimentary rock derived from volcanic rocks in present-day Minnesota.
 Glacial erosion accentuated the ridge and valley topography from pre-glacial stream erosion.
 Glacial striations indicate a generally westward movement of the glaciers as do the recessional moraines west of Lake Desor.
 Drumlins are found west of Siskiwit Lake.

 Recent analyses by the USGS of both unmineralized basalt and copper-mineralized rock show that a small amount of naturally occurring mercury is associated with mineralization.

 Native copper and chlorastrolite, the official state gem of Michigan, are secondary minerals filling pore spaces formed by vesicles and fractures within the volcanic rocks.
 Prehnite and agate amygdules are also plentiful island gemstones.

 Recreation

 Recreational activity on Isle Royale includes hiking, backpacking, fishing, boating, canoeing, kayaking, and observing nature.
-Wheeled vehicles are not permitted on Isle Royale, such as bicycles or canoe portage devices; however, wheelchairs are allowed.
+Wheeled vehicles are not permitted on Isle Royale; though, wheelchairs are allowed.